nateraw/test-space-lfs/README.md

 Here, after we've checked out the GitHub repo via the generic actions/checkout workflow, we...

+- Add `GIT_LFS_SKIP_SMUDGE` to the `env` section of the workflow
-- define our git config
+- Define our git config - you should put your own info here, not mine!
-- add the spaces repo as a remote called `hf`
+- Add the spaces repo as a remote called `hf`
 - Fetch the remote to get the history - Since we defined `GIT_LFS_SKIP_SMUDGE` as 1, we'll just download ref files, not the actual LFS files.
 - Rebase the history from the remote (spaces repo) to the local (GitHub) repo
 - Push up to the Hugging Face Spaces repo